We continue the adventure of the flying horse (part 1 was here).

 “You!” she said, angry all of a sudden.
 He was afraid her shrill voice would awake the guard.
 “You cruel hearted man.
 How could you have left me?”

-“Oh Princess,” he said, “Your beloved has had to leave to another city on urgent business of his father.
+“Oh Princess,” he said: “Your beloved has had to leave to another city on urgent business for his father.
 He pines for your lovely face that shines in his heart like the sun in a serene sky.
 He has therefore sent me to fetch you to him.”

-The story made perfect sense to the young princess, and as she had already made one successful trip on the flying horse, she was not at all alarmed when the man asked her to climb on board it with him.
-Little did he know that this seemingly harmless old man was the cunning inventor of the machine, and that he still held a terrible grudge for the ungrateful way he had been treated by the Prince and his father.
+The story made perfect sense to the young Princess, and as she had already made one successful trip on the flying horse, she was not at all alarmed when the man asked her to climb on board it with him.
+Little did she know that this seemingly harmless old man was the cunning inventor of the machine, and that he still held a terrible grudge for the ungrateful way he had been treated by the Prince and his father.
 Now he was after his revenge.
 He turned the screw in the neck of the horse, and up they climbed into the sky.
 On and on they flew.
 At last she asked:

-“Old Man, when shall we see my prince, as you promised me?
-For in truth, I am starting to fear that your words hid a deceitful trick from me.”
+“Old man, when shall we see my Prince, as you promised me?
+For in truth, I am starting to fear that your words hide a deceitful trick from me.”

-“Greetings,” called out the King, l, “Who are you? where have you come from? and what secret lies hidden in the belly of this strange black horse?”
+“Greetings,” called out the King.
+“Who are you?
+Where have you come from?
+And what secret lies hidden in the belly of this strange black horse?”

-Meanwhile, her prince had not ceased to grieve the loss of his bride.
+Meanwhile, her Prince had not ceased to grieve the loss of his bride.
 In penance for his carelessness at losing her, he dressed himself as a pilgrim, and travelled from place to place, asking after the ugly magician, the lovely maiden, and the wonderful horse.
-Where-ever he went, people thought that his rambling story, though diverting, was the outward sign of madness.
-Then one day, after he had travelled for over a year, he sat down under a plane tree and over heard three merchants talking.
+Where ever he went, people thought that his rambling story, though diverting, was the outward sign of madness.
+Then one day, after he had travelled for over a year, he sat down under a plane tree and overheard three merchants talking.
 They spoke of an unusual event, the course of much gossip and discussion.
-The king, out hunting, had come across an evil magician of foul face and loathsome form, a princess as lovely as the day, and a mysterious horse carved from ivory.
-Now at long last, the heart of the traveling prince was filled with lightness.
+The King, out hunting, had come across an evil magician of foul face and loathsome form, a Princess as lovely as the day, and a mysterious horse carved from ivory.
+Now at long last, the heart of the travelling Prince was filled with lightness.
 His cares flew away like a dark bird.
 He had hope.
 But he also had caution.
-He made careful enquiries, and heard that the King wished to marry the lovely princess.
+He made careful enquiries, and heard that the King wished to marry the lovely Princess.
 Ever since he had made his proposal, she had been stricken with a mysterious illness, and refused to leave her bed.
-The king had offered a huge reward for any priest, magician or doctor who could find a cure.
-Right away, the prince guessed at the truth – that the illness was not real – not of the body at any rate.
-It was grief of the heart, and a ruse by the princess to delay her marriage to the king, and hold out for delivery from her fate.
+The King had offered a huge reward for any priest, magician or doctor who could find a cure.
+Right away, the Prince guessed at the truth – that the illness was not real – not of the body at any rate.
+It was grief of the heart, and a ruse by the Princess to delay her marriage to the King, and hold out for delivery from her fate.

-Towards supper time, the Prince came to the gates of the palace, and declared that he was a traveling medicine man.
-He asked for an audience with the king.
-Under normal circumstance, he would have been turned away with a sharp kick in the behind, but at that time there were orders that anyone who claimed to have a cure for the princess would be granted a royal audience.
-When the prince came before the King, the courtiers saw his ragged cloths, and heard is foreign accent.
+Towards supper time, the Prince came to the gates of the palace, and declared that he was a travelling medicine man.
+He asked for an audience with the King.
+Under normal circumstance, he would have been turned away with a sharp kick in the behind, but at that time there were orders that anyone who claimed to have a cure for the Princess would be granted a royal audience.
+When the Prince came before the King, the courtiers saw his ragged cloths, and heard his foreign accent.
 He said that he was Persian.
 The Greeks did not care for Persians.
 They laughed and poured scorn on him.
 But by this time the King was close to despair.
 He had spent a fortune on astrologers, doctors and the like, and all to no avail.
 He said:

 “I care not if he is Persian or from the moon.
-One more egromancer and do no harm,” and he allowed the visitor to see the princess.
+One more egromancer can do no harm,” and he allowed the visitor to see the Princess.
 She lay with her eyes closed, seemingly asleep.
-He knelt down and whispered in her ear;
+He knelt down and whispered in her ear:

-In the morning, he went to the king and advised, that in his judgement, the princess had been overtaken by the demons of madness.
+In the morning, he went to the King and advised, that in his judgement, the Princess had been overtaken by the demons of madness.
 Fortunately, he had with him a cure – powerful candles and fuel for the fire that would burn with sweet smelling smoke, and drive the demons from her body.
-The king was ready to give anything a try.
-He ordered the servants to dress the princess in lovely clothes and fine jewelry.
+The King was ready to give anything a try.
+He ordered the servants to dress the Princess in lovely clothes and fine jewellery.
 They led her into the courtyard that was already cloudy with smoke of incense.
-The mystical horse stood by – like the statue of a mystical god.
+The mystical horse stood by – like the statue of a mystical God.
 The Persian visitor threw lumps of coloured coal on the fire.
 The smoke grew thick.
 It was hard to see anything.
-The smoke stung the king’s eyes, and he began to rub them.
-When, a few minutes later, the smoke had cleared, the Prince, the princess, and the wonderful horse had disappeared.
-Nobody had seen how the Persian mystic and the princess had climbed aboard the horse and flown away.
-Nor could they suppose, that a day later they would be back in Persia and that a week after that they would be married, and live righteously and happily together together until at last, in their old age, the destroyer of everything took them away for ever.
+The smoke stung the King’s eyes, and he began to rub them.
+When, a few minutes later, the smoke had cleared, the Prince, the Princess, and the wonderful horse had disappeared.
+Nobody had seen how the Persian mystic and the Princess had climbed aboard the horse and flown away.
+Nor could they suppose, that a day later they would be back in Persia and that a week after that they would be married, and live righteously and happily together until at last, in their old age, the destroyer of everything took them away for ever.